 Visitors will find a nice variety of items ranging from metates and manos to sewing machines and a horsedrawn school bus for their viewing pleasure.
-Our museum is staffed by volunteers and we look forward to seeing you on your next visit to Benson.
+The museum is staffed by volunteers.
 Members of the Historical Society will be glad to help you with research in the Benson area.

 Bisbee Historical Tours

 This site is centrally located to the Old Bisbee business district in a building known as the Copper Queen Convention Center.
 4 different tours address different tastes and lifestyles.
 Three of our tours are walking tours that are giving during the day.
 These tours cover the history of the area and are giving in two different lengths, 45 minutes and 90 minutes.
 The fourth tour is offered at night and is done in cooperation with The Bisbee Tour Company.
 This tour is our Haunted History Tour which is intended for those interested in the paranormal.
 The Haunted tour is based on Francine Powers’ book Mi Reina, Don’t Be Afraid, giving our guests a truly unique experience straight from the person who experienced the paranormal.

 No. 2 Copper Queen Plaza, Bisbee, AZ 85603 | (520) 559-1448 | Website

 Bisbee Mining & Historical Museum